Table of Contents[Hide][Show]

 1. Motorcyclist enthusiasts are everyday people.

-2. Don’t let Sturgis Bike Week or any other motorcycle rally intimidate you or make you afraid.
+2. Don’t let a motorcycle rally make you afraid.

 Don’t automatically stereotype motorcycle enthusiasts as involved with motorcycle clubs or gangs.
 During the Sturgis Bike Rally, you will run into all types of enthusiasts; chances are you are just as safe as anywhere.

 3. Summer is the busiest time of the year to travel.
-In Sturgis, SD.
-Or anywhere.
-Period.
+Anywhere.

-Want to rent last-minute tent or RV campsite with hookups?
-Um, without advance reservations, not likely.
 If you’re thinking you’ll just pull up at the last minute and pitch a tent or drive your RV and hook up, think again.
-Camping space is also scarce during the rally, so book well in advance.
+Camping space is always scarce during the rally, so book well in advance.
 If you travel-by-the-seat-of-your-pants, well, you may still score a room or campsite, but it might take more effort than usual.

-During Sturgis Motorcycle Rally, the local business owners bank on covering most of their expenses for the entire year.
+During the Sturgis SD motorcycle rally, local business owners bank on covering most of their expenses for the entire year.
 During the rally, the prices go up, and travelers pay premium prices for everything, from hotel rooms to food.

-If you’re on a budget, consider visiting the Rapid City, Black Hills and Badlands region early in the summer or in the fall.
+If you’re on a budget, consider visiting the Rapid City, Black Hills, and Badlands region early in the summer or in the fall, avoiding the first two weeks of August.

 Although the region is a top family vacation destination, the Sturgis Motorcycle Rally can have a more adult theme, especially in the evening when the adults park their motorcycles and kick back.
 Get your sightseeing done by day and hunker down at night with your family.
 I’d suggest avoiding hotel rooms or camping in Sturgis where the heart of the rally takes place.